1974 Super Outbreak: Louisville–Buckner, Kentucky

+Major damage in the Northfield neighborhood of Louisville, including a vehicle partially wrapped around a tree.

 About an hour after the Brandenburg tornado, the same supercell spawned an F4 tornado that formed in the southwest part of Jefferson County near Kosmosdale.
 Another funnel cloud formed over Standiford Field Airport, touched down at The Kentucky Fair and Exposition Center, and destroyed the majority of the horse barns at the center and part of Freedom Hall (a multipurpose arena) before it crossed I-65, scattering several vehicles on that busy expressway.
 The tornado continued its 22 mi journey northeast where it demolished most of Audubon Elementary School and affected the neighborhoods of Audubon, Cherokee Triangle, Cherokee-Seneca, Crescent Hill, Indian Hills, Northfield, Rolling Fields, and Tyler Park.
 Numerous homes were destroyed in residential areas, including a few that were leveled.
 The tornado ended near the junction of Interstates 264 and 71 after killing three people, injuring 207 people, destroying over 900 homes, and damaging thousands of others.
 Cherokee Park, a historic 409 acre municipal park located at Eastern Parkway and Cherokee Road, had thousands of mature trees destroyed.
 A massive re-planting effort was undertaken by the community in the aftermath of the tornado.

 Dick Gilbert, a helicopter traffic reporter for radio station WHAS-AM, followed the tornado through portions of its track including when it heavily damaged the Louisville Water Company's Crescent Hill pumping station, and gave vivid descriptions of the damage as seen from the air.
 A WHAS-TV cameraman also filmed the tornado when it passed just east of the Central Business District of Louisville.

 WHAS-AM broke away from its regular programming shortly before the tornado struck Louisville and was on-air live with John Burke, the chief meteorologist at the National Weather Service's Louisville office at Standiford Field when the tornado first descended.
 The station remained on the air delivering weather bulletins and storm-related information until well into the early morning hours of April 4.
 As electrical power had been knocked out to a substantial portion of the city, the radio station became a clearinghouse for vital information and contact with emergency workers, not only in Louisville but across the state of Kentucky due to its 50,000-watt clear-channel signal and the fact that storms had knocked numerous broadcasting stations in smaller communities, such as Frankfort, off the air.
 Then-Governor Wendell Ford commended the station's personnel for their service to the community in the time of crisis, and Dick Gilbert later received a special commendation from then-President Richard Nixon for his tracking of the tornado from his helicopter.